-- (d) The cross is the foundation of a Church's prosperity.
-No Church will ever be honoured in which Christ crucified is not continually lifted up: nothing whatever can make up for the want of the cross.
-Without it all things may be done decently and in order; without it there may be splendid ceremonies, beautiful music, gorgeous churches, learned ministers, crowded communion tables, huge collections for the poor.
-But without the cross no good will be done; dark hearts will not be enlightened, proud hearts will not be humbled, mourning hearts will not be comforted, fainting hearts will not be cheered.
-Sermons about the Catholic Church and an apostolic ministry,-sermons about baptism and the Lord's supper,-sermons about unity and schism, sermons about fasts and communion,-sermons about fathers and saints, such sermons will never make up for the absence of sermons about the cross of Christ.
-They may amuse some: they will feed none.
-A gorgeous banqueting room, and splendid gold plate on the table, will never make up to a hungry man for the want of food.
-Christ crucified is God's ordinance for doing good to men.
-Whenever a Church keeps back Christ crucified, or puts anything whatever in that foremost place which Christ crucified should always have, from that moment a Church ceases to be useful.
-Without Christ crucified in her pulpits, a church is little better than a cumberer of the ground, a dead carcase, a well without water, a barren fig tree, a sleeping watchman, a silent trumpet, a dumb witness, an ambassador without terms of peace, a messenger without tidings, a lighthouse without fire, a stumbling-block to weak believers, a comfort to infidels, a hot-bed for formalism, a joy to the devil, and an offence to God. - (e) The cross is the grand centre of union among true Christians.
-Our outward differences are many, without doubt.
-One man is an Episcopalian, another is a Presbyterian,-one is an Independent, another a Baptist,-one is a Calvinist, another an Arminian,-one is a Lutheran, another a Plymouth Brother,-one is a friend to Establishments, another a friend to the voluntary system,-one is a friend to liturgies, another a friend to extempore prayer.
+The cross is the foundation of a church's prosperity.
+No church will ever be honoured in which Christ crucified is not continually lifted up.
+Nothing whatever can make up for the want of the cross.
+Without it all things may be done decently and in order.
+Without it there may be splendid ceremonies, beautiful music, gorgeous churches, learned ministers, crowded communion tables, huge collections for the poor.
+But without the cross no good will be done.
+Dark hearts will not be enlightened.
+Proud hearts will not be humbled.
+Mourning hearts will not be comforted.
+Fainting hearts will not be cheered.
+Sermons about the catholic church and an apostolic ministry,-sermons about baptism and the Lord's Supper,-sermons about unity and schism, sermons about fasts and communion,-sermons about fathers and saints, such sermons will never make up for the absence of sermons about the cross of Christ.
+They may amuse some.
+They will feed none.
+A gorgeous banqueting room and splendid gold plate on the table, will never make up to a hungry man for the want of food.
+Christ crucified is God's grand ordinance for doing good to men.
+Whenever a church keeps back Christ crucified, or puts anything whatever in that foremost place which Christ crucified should always have, from that moment a church ceases to be useful.
+Without Christ crucified in its pulpits, a church is little better than a cumberer of the ground, a dead carcase, a well without water, a barren fig tree, a sleeping watchman, a silent trumpet, a dumb witness, an ambassador without terms of peace, a messenger without tidings, a lighthouse without fire, a stumblingblock to weak believers, a comfort to infidels, a hot-bed for formalism, a joy to the devil, and an offence to God.

-But, after all, what shall we hear about most of these differences, in heaven?
-Nothing, most probably: nothing at all.
+The cross is the grand centre of union among true Christians.
+Our outward differences are many without doubt.
+One man is an Episcopalian, another is a Presbyterian,-one is an Independent, another a Baptist,-one is a Calvinist, another an Arminian,-one is a Lutheran, another a Plymouth Brother,-one is a friend to establishments, another a friend to the voluntary system,-one is a friend to liturgies, another a friend to extempore prayer.
+But, after all, what shall we hear about most of these differences in heaven?
+Nothing most probably: nothing at all.
 Does a man really and sincerely glory in the cross of Christ?
 That is the grand question.
-If he does, he is my brother: we are travelling on the same road; we are journeying towards a home where Christ is all, and everything outward in religion will be forgotten.
+If he does, he is my brother:-we are travelling in the same road.
+We are journeying towards a home where Christ is all, and everything outward in religion will be forgotten.
 But if he does not glory in the cross of Christ, I cannot feel comfort about him.
-Union on outward points only is union only for a time: union about the cross is union for eternity.
-Error on outward points is only a skin-deep disease: error about the cross is disease at the heart.
-Union about outward points is a mere man-made union: union about the cross of Christ can only be produced by the Holy Ghost.
+Union on outward points only is union only for time.-Union about the cross is union for eternity.
+Error on outward points is only a skin-deep disease.-Error about the cross is disease at the heart.
+Union about outward points is a mere man-made union.-Union about the cross of Christ can only be produced by the Holy Ghost.